Nursing (NURS)

 This course focuses on concepts of pathophysiology essential to understanding alterations in body systems at a cellular and organ system level.
 The fundamental principles of nursing will be integrated to support clinical decision making for health promotion, risk reduction, and disease management.

 This clinical course provides opportunities to apply knowledge and skills to caring for clients across the lifespan.
-Clinical experiences promote disciplined decision-making, support effective communication, and facilitate positive patient outcomes, while striving to reduce error using nursing informatics to communicate nursing care and patient outcomes, and communicate with others.
+Clinical experiences promote disciplined decision-making, support effective communication, and facilitate positive patient outcomes, while reducing error using nursing informatics to communicate nursing care and patient outcomes, and communicate with others.
 Graded Pass/Fail.

 This course addresses restorative care for adults in medical and surgical care settings.
 Topics include pathophysiology of disease, therapeutic nursing interventions for acute and chronic manifestations of diseases in major organ systems.